letoosh/pazo/README.md

-# Investnum - A 2D Adventure Game
+# Pazo - A 2D Adventure Game

-Welcome to **Investnum**, a charming 2D platformer adventure game built with Vue.js and TypeScript!
+Welcome to **Pazo**, a charming 2D platformer adventure game built with Vue.js and TypeScript!

 ## 🎮 Game Overview

-**Investnum** is a quest-based platformer where you control **Pazo**, a brave little hero on a mission to find clues, collect coins, and ultimately escape through the exit door.
+**Pazo** is a quest-based platformer where you control **Pazo**, a brave little bird hero on a mission to find clues, collect coins, and ultimately escape through the exit door.

 ## 🎯 Game Objectives